arohner/datomic-compound-index/README.md

 (dci/search-range db :event/user-at [1234 (-> (time/today-at-midnight) to-date)] [1234 (-> (time/today-at-midnight) (time/plus (time/days 1)) to-date)])
 ```

-Note that search-range is inclusive of the starting key, and exclusive of the ending key.

-Note that index-key converts values to resonable string representations, so j.u.Date instances can be passed in.
-(See the DatomicRepresentation Protocol in source)
+Note that index-key converts values to byte-array representations, so j.u.Date instances can be passed in.
+(See the Serialize Protocol in source)

 ## Partial
 When searching for a partial key (i.e. you know the first two values of a 3-value compound key) use dci/search: